manoelcampos/papers-review/README.md

 and create a data source with the database connection configuration should be created in the AS using the exact same name defined inside the `<non-jta-data-source>` tag of the [persistence.xml](/src/main/resources/META-INF/persistence.xml) file.

-As the `wildfly-as` maven profile is set as default, you don't need to select it.
+Since the `wildfly-as` maven profile is set as default, you don't need to select it.
 Just use your IDE to run the application.

 # Structure